hfazal/Sinister-Rally-Racing/README.md

 Map/Package Assets: https://www.dropbox.com/sh/p8lcb3a98g1fswc/mpvQZegzDu

+Map Updates

+03/05/2014 - hfazal

+Created a low poly fence applied it around the map, added the Kismet items in the tunnel (instead of the tunnel rotating).
+Stuff left:
+- Bleechers with Crowd
+- Speed Boost-pads
+- General Polish

 02/28/2014 - hfazal

 Updated a ton of stuff on the map.
 Very little stuff left:
+- Bleechers with Crowd
+- General Polish
+- Speed Boost-pads
+- Walls along the side of the map
+- Kismet moving items in tunnel

+02/27/2014 - hfazal

+Updated a ton of stuff on the map.
+Stuff left:
 - Bleechers with Crowd (Moved to the inner side of track instead of outside)
+- Palm Tree Mesh for Islands
+- Ramp
+- Ice Bridge
+- Rotating Tunnel
 - General Polish
+- Speed Boost-pads
 - Walls along the side of the map
+- Kismet moving items in tunnel

 Map is due March 14th